When they ask me how I knew that my true love is true ...

 The relationship doesn't end after we make the sale.
 Like a honeymoon, that's just the beginning!

-It is just as the old-school masters of business have taught us for ages:
+It is just as the old-school masters of business have taught us for ages: good communication builds trust that strengthens relationships, communities, and organizations.

-In this journey, my consulting philosophy crystalized:
+This is how my consulting philosophy crystalized:

 "An organization can only be as good as its communication."

-Now, I'm dedicated to helping leaders, entrepreneurs, and professionals harness the power of effective communication
+Now, I'm dedicated to helping leaders, entrepreneurs, and professionals harness the power of effective communication.

 I've worked with individuals and teams from around the globe, in 100s of companies, across a range of industries.